Cap of 5 people for social gatherings, household visits to return as Singapore tightens COVID-19 measures

 "These are small enclosed spaces where people are frequently unmasked while exercising, and in close proximity with many other unmasked people," said MOH.

-Organised outdoor exercise programmes and classes may continue, subject to a class size of 30.

-"This includes group sizes of up to 5 persons and a 3-metre distance between each group," said MOH.
+Organised outdoor exercise programmes and classes may continue, subject to a class size of 30 in total.
+Group sizes must be kept to five, with a 3m distance between each group.

-MOH said it will “remain vigilant” and continue to monitor other higher-risk settings and activities such as indoor sports halls and personalised services such as massages, spas, and facials.
+MOH said it will “remain vigilant” and continue to monitor other higher-risk settings and activities such as indoor sports halls, as well as personalised services such as massages, spas and facials.

-“If the community cases situation does not improve, we will consider taking further actions on these higher-risk settings and activities,” MOH said.
+“If the community cases situation does not improve, we will consider taking further actions on these higher-risk settings and activities,” the ministry said.

-To minimise the likelihood of large cluster formations, MOH said it will reduce event sizes and the limits caps beyond which pre-event testing is required.

-Congregational and other worship services will from May 8 to May 30 require pre-event testing if there are more than 100 attendees at any one time, capped at 250 attendees.
+From May 8 to 30, cinemas will require pre-event testing if there are more than 100 patrons at any one time, capped at 250 people.

 “To further reduce the risks of transmission, congregational singing will be suspended in religious organisations to manage any risks of spread,” MOH said.

-For weddings, the maximum number of attendees will be 250 attendees in total -including the wedding couple but excluding the licensed solemniser and vendors for the entire event - in zones of up to 50 attendees.
+For weddings, the maximum number of attendees will remain at 250 in total - including the wedding couple but excluding the solemniser and vendors - in zones of up to 50 attendees.

-Pre-event testing will be required for the wedding couple for solemnisations involving more than 50 attendees, MOH said.
-Wedding receptions may also proceed with up to 250 attendees in total for the entire event, in zones or timeslots of up to 50 attendees each.
+However, pre-event testing will be required if there are more than 50 attendees.
+Currently, testing is only needed if there are more than 100 attendees.

 “Due to the higher risk at receptions where people are unmasked while enjoying their meals and come into close and prolonged contact mingling with one another, pre-event testing for all attendees (including the wedding couple) will be required for wedding receptions involving more than 50 attendees,” MOH said.

-Pre-event testing will be required for all attendees of these events if there are more than 100 attendees.
-Similarly, cinema attendances will be reduced to 100 attendees, with the “potential to increase to 250 attendees with the additional requirement of pre-event testing”, MOH said.

-Operating capacity will also be reduced from 65 per cent to 50 per cent at museums and public libraries.

-Mr Wong said that while the hope is that the measures will slow down the COVID-19 spread, a circuit breaker is not out of the question.
+Mr Wong said that while authorities hope the measures will slow down the spread of COVID-19, another circuit breaker is not out of the question.

 "If new unlinked cases continue to emerge in the coming days and weeks, then certainly, we will not hesitate to take even more stringent measures, even the possibility of having to enter another circuit breaker down the road," he said.